-- 4.02 Notice of Violation Order for Corrective Action Included: Whenever two members of the Air Quality Board, based upon a written complaint or petition from the Air Quality Director, has reason to believe that a violation of any provision of this ordinance has occurred, the two members of the Board may cause written notice to be served upon the alleged violator or violators.
+- 4.02 Notice of Violation Order for Corrective Action Included: Whenever the Air Quality Division, has reason to believe that a violation of any provision of this ordinance has occurred, the Air Quality Division may cause written notice to be served upon the alleged violator or violators.
 The notice shall specify: - 1.
 The provision(s) of this ordinance alleged to be violated; - 2 The facts alleged to constitute a violation thereof.